This question is one I get often.

 The question isn’t should I advertise my business on Facebook, but rather why aren’t you?

-Let’s talk a minute about your business’ media mix which will help visualise and frame the discussion about whether you should advertise your business on Facebook.
+Let’s talk a minute about your business’ media mix which will help visualize and frame the discussion about whether you should advertise your business on Facebook.

 Your Media Mix is a breakdown of all the different types of media you use to advertise your business and reach your customers, whether that’s through Google search-based ads, Facebook ads, postcards, magazines, etc. Often represented as percentages of total ad spend in a pie chart such as this.